rizzlesauce/EFogModSwap/README.md

 CustomizationItemDB from another mod or create one in unreal engine.

 For editing CustomizationItemDBs, you'll need [UAssetGUI](https://github.com/atenfyr/UAssetGUI).
-Put it anywhere you want and configure the setting `usasetGuiPath` to point to the EXE.
+Put it anywhere you want and configure the setting `uassetGuiPath` to point to the EXE.

 Choose a cooked output folder (or, a pakchunk file or folder) containing a character model or socket attachment definitions you want to mix.
 It should contain a `CustomizationItemDB.uasset` file defining custom model slots.
 If you're wanting to mix a model from the pakchunk, the CustomizationItemDB will need to have a slot for that model with zero socket attachments.
-If it doesn't, one will need to be created in UE4 or edited to remove all the socket attachments using `UAssetGUI`.
+If it doesn't, one will need to be created or edited in UE4 or `UAssetGUI` to get a model slot with no attachments on it.

 You can either copy the `CustomizationItemDB.uasset` file to your DbdModSwap folder, or leave it where it is and configure a path to it in the settings.

 Edit the settings and ensure that `customizationItemDbPath` is pointing to the `CustomizationItemDB.uasset` file.
-This path can be absolute or a game content path relative to the unreal project or source pakchunk that starts with `/Content/`.
+This path can be absolute or a game content path (starts with `/Content/`) relative to the unreal project or source pakchunk.

 Run `List` and the tool will try to read the `CustomizationItemDB.uasset` and list out information regarding the included model slots and attachments.

-### Extracting attachments
+#### Extracting attachments

-If you want to extract socket attachment definitions from the data table, run `Extract`.
+If you want to extract socket attachment definitions from CustomizationItemDB entries, run `Sockets`, `Extract` (pair this with `Search` if you want to search game pak files for attachments).
 By default, this will write any discovered attachment definitions to the `attachments` folder (you can configure this folder by editing the `attachmentsDir` setting).

 Edit each new attachment definition YAML file to ensure that `attachmentId` is globally unique (it should not duplicate any other attachment IDs in the game).